Why are Lathes so Expensive: Uncovering the Cost

 The Costs And The Brands

-• So, high-size lathes are for special factories or expert woodturners and are purchased for thousands of dollars.
-These lathes can be larger in size, or massive, and some of them other specially digitized for the greatest accuracy and other detail.
+• Expert woodturners and specialized factories purchase large-sized lathes for thousands of dollars.
+These lathes can be larger, or massive, and some of them other specially digitised for the greatest accuracy and other detail.

-I did a lot of research to search out what are the most expensive parts of the wood lathe and metal lathes and here is what I collect data about this.
+I did a lot of research to search out what the most expensive parts of the wood lathe and metal lathes and here is what I collected data about this.

 • Cast Iron